Clinical Psychology Teaching Fellow

 Job category/type Academic

-- Professional qualification in Clinical Psychology or equivalent and eligible for HCPC registration as a Practitioner Psychologist.
+- Professional qualification in Clinical Psychology and eligible for HCPC registration as a Practitioner Psychologist.

 - Minimum of 2 years relevant clinical supervision experience and have undertaken supervision training.